Frequently Asked Questions

 It depends on the itinerary you select.
 In trips of up to 8 days the average is 4 travelers.

-Who is on the staff for each expedition?
+Who is on the Amazon Explorer team for each expedition?

-For expeditions of 1 to 6 travelers, our staff consists of 4 people: A Tour Leader (organizer and responsible for the expedition), a native guide, a native cook and a native driver (who drives the boat).
+For expeditions of one to six travelers, our staff consists of 4 people: A Tour Leader (organizer and responsible for the expedition), a native guide, a native cook and a native driver (who drives the boat).

 Is there a deadline for booking a trip?